-2020 marks the 850th anniversary (on 29th December) of the murder of the prominent Augustinian Thomas a Becket, the 12th century Archbishop of Canterbury, and the 800th anniversary (on 7th July) of the "translation" of his body from the cathedral crypt to a shrine behind the high altar.
+2020 marked the 850th anniversary (on 29th December) of the murder of the prominent Augustinian Thomas a Becket, the 12th century Archbishop of Canterbury, and the 800th anniversary (on 7th July) of the "translation" of his body from the cathedral crypt to a shrine behind the high altar.

 Born in 1118, Becket came from a wealthy family in London, who sent him to be educated by the Augustinian canons at Merton Priory in what is now south London.
 He continued his education at university in Paris, before returning to England in 1140.
 Two years later in 1142 he was introduced to the Archbishop of Canterbury, Theobald, who took him into his household.

 Between 1143 and 1148 Thomas went to Bologna to study under John Gratian, a specialist in canon law.
 He then continued studying in Auxerre, Normandy.
 Back in England, Thomas increased in wealth and honour and held the livings of St. Mary le Strand and Otford in Kent.

 Thomas then succeeded Roger de Pont I'Eveque as Archdeacon of Canterbury in 1153, aged 35.
 Whilst in Canterbury, Thomas lived next to St. Gregory's, a daughter monastery founded by the Augustinian canons of Merton Priory, where he had been educated.
 It was set up as a twin foundation - on one side of Northgate Street was the hospital of St. John the Baptist and across the road was the monastery for the Augustinian canons who served the hospital.

 Archbishop Theobald, as an influential member of the royal court, introduced Thomas to King Henry II, who appointed him as Chancellor in 1155.
 Thomas persuaded the king to complete the building of Merton Priory and Thomas had a Holy Week retreat there.